 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.
-To review these policies please go to please go to Google Support.
+To review these policies please go to Google Support.

-Users can set preferences for how Google advertises to you using Google Ad Settings page.
-Alternatively, you can opt out by visiting Network Advertising Initiative opt-out page or permanently using Google Analytics opt-out browser add on.
+Users can set preferences for how Google advertises to them using Google Ad Settings page.
+Alternatively, you can opt-out by visiting Network Advertising Initiative opt-out page or permanently using Google Analytics opt-out browser add-on.